dhh1128/sivanea.com/its-sad-enough-to-shade-your-face.md

     comment: |
       this poem evoked old feelings inside me, thank you for sharing and so beautiful.
 ---
-It's sad enough to shade your face in rooms where women waltz their words, dissecting Michaelangelo, and smile, tree-hungry, weary of the art.
+<p class="poetry">It's sad enough to shade your face
+in rooms where women waltz their words, dissecting Michaelangelo, and smile, tree-hungry, weary of the art.